fmager/real-time/m4_optimization/s1_profilers.md

 </figure>

 Here we are shown the utilization of different parts of the memory hierarchy.
-If you don't see the obvious way to get out of being compute bound, this, more visual, way of communication profile statistics is a great way to see what you aren't using.
+If you don't see the obvious way to get out of being compute bound, this, more visual, way of communicating profile statistics is a great way to see what you aren't using.

 I will leave you with this - at a celebration I was fortunate to sit next to the rendering lead of the renowned